 The Off-Label Marketing Boondoggle:

 Pfizer, the manufacturer of brand name Neurontin, got into major trouble when it marketed this drug for off-label uses.
-A company has historically not been allowed to promote a medicine for things that the FDA has not approved.
+Drug companies historically were not allowed to promote their medicines for indications that the FDA has not approved.
 In Pfizer’s case, these unofficial uses for Neurontin included bipolar disorder, alcohol withdrawal, migraines and pain.
 The company eventually paid $430 million in penalties and admitted to fraudulent promotion.

 We mention this because Neurontin is currently available generically as gabapentin.
 In addition to treating epilepsy, the drug now has official FDA approval for alleviating nerve pain caused by shingles (postherpetic neuralgia).